Skparab1/go/README.md

   - maybe i could add some graphics
   - possibly some gifs of my p5js loading animations
   - gifs could take time to load idk
-  - i will test it
+  - i will test it out and see
+  -